-Melty caramel and plenty of chocolate make these Gooey Caramel Brownies irresistible.
-Make them salted caramel brownies too!
+Melty caramel and plenty of chocolate make these gooey caramel brownies irresistible.
+Make them salted caramel brownies if you want too!

 When it comes to brownies, there seem to be an unlimited number of options.
 Here are some of my favorites.

 - Ultimate Brownie Recipe

 - Peppermint Cloud Brownies